Hail International Airport

-Hail International Airport is an airport located in Hail, serving Hail Province in Saudi Arabia.
+Hail International Airport is an airport located in Hail City, serving Hail Province in Saudi Arabia.

-Hail International Airport was originally a regional airport but was later upgraded to international status.
+Hail International Airport was originally a regional airport but was later upgraded to international status in 2017.

 It currently operates a limited number of international flights.

 Facilities

 The airport resides at an elevation of 3331 ft above mean sea level.
 It has one runway designated 18/36 with an asphalt surface measuring 3720 × 45 m.

 Airlines and destinations

 Airlines offering regularly scheduled passenger service:

 Note all international flights all offered by non-domestic airlines.